Philosocode/philosocode-blog/_posts/courses/webhero/html/2-attributes-comments/2019-02-12-comments-attributes.md

 Even though these are the basics of HTML, I had to Google a lot of things while writing this guide.
 If there's anything you're stuck with, or anything you want to know, or anything you've forgotten...
-You know what to do 😉 (that, or leave a comment and I'll reply as soon as I can)
+You know what to do 😉.

 ## Praxis
 #### Flashcards